GoogleCloudPlatform/terraform-google-enterprise-genai/README.md

 ### [1. org](./1-org/)

-The purpose of this stage is to set up the common folder used to house projects that contain shared resources such as DNS Hub, Interconnect, Security Command Center notification, org level secrets, network hub and org level logging.
+The purpose of this stage is to set up the common folder used to house projects that contain shared resources such as Security Command Center notification, Cloud Key Management Service (KMS), org level secrets, and org level logging.
+This stage also sets up the network folder used to house network related projects such as DNS Hub, Interconnect, network hub, and base and restricted projects for each environment  (`development`, `non-production` or `production`).
 This will create the following folder and project structure:

 ```
 example-organization
 └── fldr-common
     ├── prj-c-logging
+    ├── prj-c-billing-logs
+    ├── prj-c-scc
+    ├── prj-c-kms
+    └── prj-c-secrets
+└── fldr-network
     ├── prj-c-base-net-hub
-    ├── prj-c-billing-logs
     ├── prj-c-dns-hub
     ├── prj-c-interconnect
     ├── prj-c-restricted-net-hub
+    ├── prj-d-shared-base
+    ├── prj-d-shared-restricted
+    ├── prj-n-shared-base
+    ├── prj-n-shared-restricted
-    ├── prj-c-scc
+    ├── prj-p-shared-base
-    └── prj-c-secrets
+    └── prj-p-shared-restricted
 ```

 #### Logs

-Among the eight projects created under the common folder, two projects (`prj-c-logging`, `prj-c-billing-logs`) are used for logging.
+Among the four projects created under the common folder, two projects (`prj-c-logging`, `prj-c-billing-logs`) are used for logging.
 The first one is for organization-wide audit logs, and the second one is for billing logs.
 In both cases, the logs are collected into BigQuery datasets which you can then use for general querying, dashboarding, and reporting.
 Logs are also exported to Pub/Sub, a Cloud Storage bucket, and a log bucket.